Assistance Dog Programme

 -

-Be trained to an advanced level (we can help with this).
-Dogs can take the Awards at any age, but Access Tests are only available once your dog reaches 18 months of age.
+Achieve an advanced training level (we can support you in this).
+Dogs can take awards at any age, but Access Tests are available only after 18 months of age.

 -